markjeschke/hipproblems/searchrunner/README.md

 - The results should be sorted by agony
 - The scraper APIs already return results sorted by agony, you should take advantage of this!

-You may write your API in whatever language you want.
+**You may write your API in whatever language you want.
+Don't feel stuck to our tech stack!
+Please use whatever you think will present your best possible work. **

 It should run on port 8000 and expose one HTTP endpoint:

 - `GET /flights/search` - returns flight results from all providers as JSON

 The response should look identical to a scraper API response except that it will contain results from all providers while still sorted by agony.

 In addition to the correctness of the code you submit, **we also care about the quality.** Understand that this sample of work represents you, and use all best practices in your implementation.
 We place a high premium on code readability at Hipmunk, and your code will be evaluated with that in mind.
+Include any documentation you feel is necessary for us to run your code and understand your thinking behind the choices you've made.

 # Testing